San Remo (Vic.)

 PROFILE FAQ

-San Remo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+San Remo has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two key projects likely affecting this region: Bass Coast College - San Remo Campus and San Remo Structure Plan.
-Additionally, Victorian Desalination Plant Expansion and Great Southern Offshore Wind Farm may also have relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects that may affect this region.
+Notable projects include Bass Coast College - San Remo Campus, San Remo Structure Plan, Victorian Desalination Plant Expansion, and Great Southern Offshore Wind Farm.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.